Our Funding Initiatives

 HobokenPEF has raised more than $450,000 since its founding in 2015, money used to fund important initiatives across the Hoboken District Public Schools: Brandt, Calabro, Connors, Wallace, Hoboken Middle School and Hoboken High School.

-Based on meetings with Superintendent Dr. Christine Johnson and the K-12 district school principals, Hoboken PEF projects will continue to focus on innovative programs, improved facilities, and essential technology.
+Based on meetings with Superintendent Dr. Christine Johnson and the K-12 district school principals, Hoboken PEF projects will continue to focus on innovative programs, improved facilities, health and wellness and essential technology.

 In School Year 2018-2019, Hoboken PEF is funding the following initiatives:

 3rd Annual District Leadership Retreat (District wide) – A leadership retreat for administrators and teacher leaders for the purpose of unpacking our newly designed strategic plan and developing accompanying communication protocols and data dashboards.
 This plan is a compilation of input provided by students, staff, parents, board of education members and community groups.
 All those that participate continue to meet as a group throughout the year to ensure that the dialogue continues.
 Over the past two summers, over fifty staff members have been part of the professional learning and conversations.